kevinpinscoe/vscode-settings/README.md

 I had gotten used to my terminal and some other apps automatically copying a selection to the paste buffer however when I tried on vscode it turned out to be a horror show.

-If I wanted to paste something in from I would first select all in my current buffer and that in turn would replace what was in my paste buffer with what I just selected.
+If I wanted to paste something in I would first select all in my current buffer and that in turn would replace what was in my paste buffer with what I just copied.
 Very frustrating.
 After thinking about it I realized this is actually hard to do in an editor versus some other app where are cutting and pasting.
 Until I figure out how to work around this I left it off but if you want to enable it:

 `"terminal.integrated.copyOnSelection": true`